cedrickchee/chatgpt-universe/README.md

 - [nomic-ai/GPT4All](https://github.com/nomic-ai/gpt4all) - An ecosystem to train and deploy powerful and customized large language models that run locally on consumer grade CPUs.
 A GPT4All model is a 3GB - 8GB file that you can download and plug into the GPT4All. (tips: want to run Llama 2 easily?
 Download [GGML version of Llama 2 (from "TheBloke")](https://huggingface.co/TheBloke), copy to the models directory in the GPT4All software, launch GPT4All and that's it)
 - [LocalAI](https://simonwillison.net/2023/May/14/localai/) and [abetlen/llama-cpp-python](https://github.com/abetlen/llama-cpp-python) combo - Self-hosted, community-driven, local OpenAI-compatible API.
 Drop-in replacement for OpenAI running LLMs on consumer-grade hardware.
 LocalAI is an API to run ggml compatible models: llama, gpt4all, rwkv, whisper, vicuna, koala, gpt4all-j, cerebras, falcon, dolly, starcoder, and many other.

+**2023 trends**

+llama2.c ➡️ micro-LLMs (<10B params?) - hackable and efficient, but not at the cost of simplicity, readability, portability.

+llama.cpp ➡️ inference at the edge, deployment efficiency.

+Growing interest in local, private micro-LLMs and deploying them in laptops, phones, MCUs, etc.

 ## Infrastructure

 - [Cost of ChatGPT](https://twitter.com/tomgoldsteincs/status/1600196981955100694) - Average cost is probably single-digits cents per chat.